Giant Components in Random Temporal Graphs: Preliminaries

 \subsection{Temporal Graphs}

 A \emph{temporal graph} is a pair $(G, \lambda)$, where $G=(V,E)$ is a \emph{static} graph and $\lambda$ is a function that assigns to every edge $e \in E$ a finite set of numbers, interpreted as presence times.
 The graph $G$ is called the \emph{underlying graph} of the temporal graph and the elements of $\lambda(e)$ are called the \emph{time labels} of $e$.
 We will denote temporal graphs by calligraphic letters, e.g., by $\GGG$.
 Instead of $(G, \lambda)$ we will sometimes use the notation $(V,E, \lambda)$ to denote the same temporal graph.
 In most cases, time labels will be elements of the real unit interval $[0,1]$.
-Furthermore, in this paper, we restrict our consideration only to \emph{simple} temporal graphs, i.e., temporal graphs in which every edge $e \in E$ gets assigned exactly one time label, i.e., $|\lambda(e)| = 1$.
+Furthermore, in this paper, we restrict our consideration only to \emph{simple} temporal graphs\footnote{We remark that all our results can be directly transferred to another, closely related model of non-simple temporal graphs; see Section 6.1.2 in \cite{CasteigtsRRZ21}.}, i.e., temporal graphs in which every edge $e \in E$ is only present at a single point in time, i.e., $|\lambda(e)| = 1$.
 We sometimes write $V(\GGG)$ and $E(\GGG)$ for the node and edge set of a temporal graph $\GGG$ respectively.

 A temporal graph $\HHH=(V_\HHH, E_\HHH, \lambda_\HHH)$ is a \emph{temporal subgraph} of a temporal graph $\GGG=(V_\GGG, E_\GGG, \lambda_\GGG)$, if $V_\HHH\subseteq V_\GGG$, $E_\HHH\subseteq E_\GGG$ and $\lambda_\HHH(e)=\lambda_\GGG(e)$ for all $e\in E_\HHH$.
 For a vertex set $S \subseteq V(\G)$, we denote by $\G[S]$ a temporal subgraph of $\G$ induced by $S$.
 We use $\GGG_{[a,b]}$ to denote the temporal subgraph of $\GGG$ with the same node set $V_\GGG$, the edge set $E':=\{e\in E_\GGG:\lambda_\GGG(e)\in [a,b]\}$, and the time labeling function $\lambda_\GGG|_{E'}$ which is the restriction of $\lambda_\GGG$ to $E'$.